Register Now

 Unlike millennialsGen Z, and Gen Alphas, who favor deals over brands, baby boomers are staunch brand loyalists.

 Trust is a critical factor in building brand loyalty — and it pays off.
-Salsify’s “2024 Consumer Research” report, a survey of 2,700 U.S. and U.K. respondents across generation groups, 34% of respondents will spend more on a product if it has a perceived higher quality, and 73% say that product quality influences their brand loyalty.
+According to Salsify’s “2026 Consumer Research” report, 68% of respondents will spend more on a product if they trust the brand, and 67% say that product quality and value influence their brand loyalty.

 If you want to foster brand loyalty with your baby boomer customers, you need to reinforce your brand’s trustworthiness by: